 - When your children are old enough to understand, will you tell them about the surrogacy process?

 - How supportive is your family of the process?

 - How will you be involved in the entire process?

-From the answers to your questions, you’ll know if the prospective parents you have found meet with the goals you have.
+You’ll know from the answers to your questions if the prospective parents you have found meet your goals.
 If not, then you’ll have to start the process of finding intended parents over, but at least you’ll know what kind of parents you don’t want.